espeakers/zeker/README.md

 # zeker
-opinionated asset bundler for front end projects (browserify + babel + uglify-js + eslint + less)
+opinionated asset bundler for front end projects (npm + babel + uglify-js + eslint + less)

-This assumes using [npm](https://www.npmjs.com/) as your package manager, and having a project.json file at the root of your project.

-# Why not just use grunt, gulp, make, or bash?
+## Why not just use grunt, gulp, make, or bash?

-When dealing with multiple projects that all need similar configuration keeping build processes constant can be a pain.
+When dealing with multiple projects that all need similar build steps keeping them consistent can be a major pain.
 Zeker just takes in a high level configuration and then handles all the rest for you.

-It's hard to get front end builds done the "right way".
-When having multiple build tools and making them work together seamlessly it can be a pain.
+It's also hard to get front end builds done the "right way".
+The challenge is having multiple, separate build tools and making them work together seamlessly.
 That's why there are so many grunt-\* packages b/c everyone needs to wrap some other tool to make it work better with their build process.
 Zeker side steps that by hand combining build tools to make a seamless experience that handles some of the harder cases for you.
 Such as:
- * Code must pass eslint before it's built
+ * code must pass eslint before it's built
- * Tests should run against the same transform steps as your production code.
+ * test code should run against the same transform steps as your production code, and run on every build
- * Your minified assets should have accurate source-maps.
+ * your minified assets should have accurate source-maps.
 Which is hard to do when dealing with browserify + babel + uglify b/c each of them apply transformations to your code that need to be mapped.
- * You may want to build the same code but with different flags set
+ * sometimes you want to build the same code but with different feature flags set

+If you want npm + babel + uglify-js + eslint + less, then zeker is simply awesome!

-# What it does
+## What it does
  * bundles your code using browserify
  * runs eslint against your code, and doesn't compile until you make eslint happy.
  * compiles es6 features to es5 using babel (not all of es6 just some of the better parts of it)